Skip to main content

 The earnest money is held in escrow throughout the transaction and is credited toward the buyer's down payment and closing costs at closing.
 If the deal falls through, whether the buyer gets the money back depends on the contract terms and the reason the transaction did not close.

-How Earnest Money Works in Illinois
+How Earnest Money Works

 When It's Paid